Telescoping effect

 Biological Parallel

-Animals compress time for recent salient events—a bear remembering a honey tree bloom may recall it as more recent than actual because vivid memories feel temporally closer.
+Animals compress time for recent salient events—bears remember honey tree blooms as more recent than actual because vivid memories feel temporally closer.
+Ground squirrels misdate cache locations, telescoping events from 60 days ago to feel like 30 days when the cache contained high-value food.
 This is temporal compression based on salience: important patterns get marked 'relevant now' regardless of actual timing.
-The telescoping effect reveals temporal tagging serves prediction, not chronology: recent-feeling memories signal 'this pattern still applies' more than dating the event.
+Bees visiting highly productive flower patches return sooner than the patch's actual depletion timeline warrants—temporal telescoping drives premature revisits.
+Humans telescope dramatic events closer: asked when 9/11 occurred, people in 2011 estimated 8.5 years ago (true value: 10 years).
+The telescoping effect reveals temporal tagging serves prediction, not chronology: recent-feeling memories signal 'this pattern still applies' more than accurately dating the event.